Let’s be real here:

 After all, your visitors have got this far.
 They probably just need a nudge in the right direction to keep that momentum going.

-To help you out, we’ve gathered the best lead generation form practices along with real-life examples for you to draw inspiration from.
+To help you out, we’ve gathered the best lead generation form practices along with real-life examples.

 What is a Lead Generation Form?

-They’re essentially a web form created to capture the email addresses and information of potential customers so that you can nurture them via their inbox.
+A lead generation form (or simply lead form) is a web form created to collect emails and information of potential customers so that you can nurture them via their inbox.

 Lead generation forms come in a variety of different formats, including contact forms, registration forms, lead magnet forms, and newsletter signup forms.
 But they all have the same goal: to turn website visitors into leads and subscribers.